apache/doris/docs/en/ecosystem/doris-manager/space-list.md

 ### 6 Configuration Parameters

 Configure parameters for the nodes planned in the previous step.
-You can use the default values or turn on the custom configuration switch to customize the configuration.
+You can use the default values ​​or turn on the custom configuration switch to customize the configuration.

 ### 7 Deploy the cluster